-The MOU signed with LAHDC is for about 1000 hectares of wasteland to be developed by us.
-The pilot project for the initial 2 years was started in 2016.
-About 25 hectares have been brought under crop cultivation first time in thousands of years.
-The crops grown in 2017 are: Canola type Mustard –Breeder & certified seed ( PM 30), Hybrid Maize, Hybrid Arhar, Hybrid Wheat, Sunflower, a few fodder crops, Rajma, Peas, Lobia ( Kidney beans ) several types of local & outside vegetables and flowers, a few grafted nursery seedlings of Chinar, Walnut and Apple fruits.
+The MOU signed with LAHDC is for about 1000 hectares of wasteland to be developed by our Ladakh Farmers & Producers Cooperative Ltd..
+The pilot project for the initial 2 years was started in 2016, which was a big success.
+About 50 hectares have been brought under crop cultivation first time in thousands of years, at this location.
+The crops grown in 2017 were: Canola type Mustard –Breeder & certified seed ( PM 30), Hybrid Maize, Hybrid Wheat, Sunflower, a few fodder crops, Rajma, Peas, Lobia ( Kidney beans ) several types of local & outside vegetables and

 Minimum land development, retaining natural slopes and contours are the first Mantra of this project.
 This saves a lot of money, does not disturb the top soil and provides the natural drainage in case of any cloudburst or unusual and heavy downpour.
 The latest irrigation technologies also eliminate the need for land development / land leveling.Read More

 First time tried in Ladakh.
 Hydro-seeding has been successfully demonstrated on the foothills of mountains on two sides of our project site.
 In both the places, fodder seeds brought from other states, germinated well and had good luxuriant growth.
 After the Hon’ble CEC , EC – Agri.
 Of LAHDC and other officials visited the hydro-seeding plots, the areas were thrown open for the stray...Read More